-Notes
+Notes:

-- All commercial steel products contain small amounts of various elements in addition to those listed.
-These small quantities are frequently referred to as "trace" or "residual" elements that generally originate in the raw materials used.
-Steel products may contain the following trace or residual elements including typical percentages for the elements identified: boron (≤ 0.005 max, typically 0.001%), calcium (≤ 0.005 max, typically 0.0003%), columbium (≤ 0.15 max, typically 0.002%), molybdenum (≤ 0.4 max, typically 0.006%), phosphorous (≤ 0.1 max, typically 0.01%), sulfur (≤ 0.04 max, typically 0.007%), tin (≤ 0.03 max, typically 0.002%), titanium (≤ 0.15 max, typically 0.002%), and vanadium (≤ 0.15 max, typically 0.001%).
-Other trace elements not frequently identified, may include antimony, arsenic, cadmium, cobalt, lead, and zirconium. - Percentages are expressed as typical ranges or maximum concentrations of trace elements for the purpose of communicating the potential hazards of the finished product.
-Consult product specifications for specific composition information. - Product surfaces may be treated with small amounts of corrosion-inhibiting oil that may contain mineral oil or petroleum distillates, or paints, epoxies, laminates, etc., generally applied at the customer's request.
-Refer to the coating manufacturer's MSDS for hazards associated with coatings.
-Refer to the following table for additional information. - OSHA (Occupational Health and Safety Administration) PELs (Permissible Exposure Limits) are 8-hour TWA (time-weighted average) concentrations unless otherwise noted.
+All commercial steel products contain small amounts of various elements in addition to those listed.
+These small quantities are frequently referred to as "trace" or "residual" elements that generally originate in the raw materials.
+Steel products may contain the following trace or residual elements including typical percentages for the elements identified: antimony 0.0025%, arsenic 0.01%, boron 0.006%, cobalt 0.06%, niobium (columbium) 0.06 - 0.1%, nitrogen 0.015%, sulfur 0.04 - 0.33%, tit 0.03%, titanium 0.05%, and zirconium 0.15%.

+- Percentages are expressed as typical ranges or maximum concentrations of trace elements for the purpose of communicating the potential hazards of the finished product.
+Consult product specifications for specific composition information. - 1 OSHA (Occupational Safety and Health Administration) PELs (Permissible Exposure Limits) are 8-hour TWA (time-weighted average) concentrations unless otherwise noted.
 A "C" designation denotes a ceiling limit, which should not be exceeded during any part of the working exposure unless otherwise noted. - 2 TLV (Threshold Limit Values) established by ACGIH (the American Conference of Governmental Industrial Hygienists) are 8-hour TWA concentrations unless otherwise noted. - 3 PNOR (Particulates Not Otherwise Regulated).
-All inert or nuisance dusts, whether mineral, inorganic, or organic, not listed specifically by substance name are covered by a limit which is the same as the inert or nuisance dust limit of 15 mg/m3 for total dust and 5 mg/m3 for the respirable fraction. - 4 Inhalable fraction.
-The concentration of inhalable particulate for the application of this TLV is to be determined from the fraction passing a size-selector with the characteristics defined in the ACGIH 2009 TLVs® and BEIs® (Biological Exposure Indices) Appendix D, paragraph A. - 5 PNOS (Particulates Not Otherwise Specified).
-Particulates identified under the PNOS heading are "nuisance dusts" containing no asbestos and <1% crystalline silica.
-A TWA-TLV of 10 mg/m3 for inhalable particulate and 3 mg/m3 for respirable particulate has been recommended. - 6 Respirable fraction.
-The concentration of respirable dust for the application of this limit is to be determined from the fraction passing a size-selector with the characteristics defined in the ACGIH 2009 TLVs ® and BEIs ® Appendix D, paragraph C.
+All inert or nuisance dusts, whether mineral, inorganic, or organic, not listed specifically by substance name are covered by a limit which is the same as the inert or nuisance dust limit of 15 mg/m3 for total dust and 5 mg/m3 for the respirable fraction. - 4 Inhalable fraction The concentration of inhalable particulate for the application of this TLV is to be determined from the fraction passing a size-selector with the characteristics defined in the ACGIH 2009 TLVs® and BEIs® (Biological Exposure Indices) Appendix D, paragraph A. - 5 PNOS (Particulates Not Otherwise Specified) Particulates identified under the PNOS heading are "nuisance dusts" containing no asbestos and <1% crystalline silica.
+A TWA-TLV of 10 mg/m3 for inhalable particulate and 3 mg/m3 for respirable particulate has been recommended. - 6 Respirable fraction The concentration of respirable dust for the application of this limit is to be determined from the fraction passing a size-selector with the characteristics defined in the 2009 TLVs ® and BEIs ® (Biological Exposure Indices) Appendix D, paragraph C by ACGIH.